YugabyteDB-Samples/yugabyte-simple-php-app/README.md

 # Simple PHP Application for YugabyteDB

 This application connects to your YugabyteDB instance via the [php-pgsql](https://www.php.net/manual/en/book.pgsql.php) driver for PostgreSQL and performs basic SQL operations.
-The instructions below are provided for [YugabyteDB Managed](https://cloud.yugabyte.com/) deployments.
+The instructions below are provided for [YugabyteDB Aeon](https://cloud.yugabyte.com/) deployments.
 If you use a different type of deployment, then update the `sample-app.php` file with proper connection parameters.

 ## Prerequisite

 * PHP runtime - the sample project was created with PHP 8.1 but should work with earlier and later versions.
-* Command line tool or your favourite IDE, such as Visual Studio Code.
+* Command line tool or your favorite IDE, such as Visual Studio Code.

-## Start YugabyteDB Managed Cluster
+## Start YugabyteDB Aeon Cluster

-* [Start YugabyteDB Managed](https://docs.yugabyte.com/latest/yugabyte-cloud/cloud-quickstart/qs-add/) instance.
+* [Start YugabyteDB Aeon](https://docs.yugabyte.com/latest/yugabyte-cloud/cloud-quickstart/qs-add/) instance.
 You can use the free tier at no cost.
 * Add an IP address of your machine/laptop to the [IP allow list](https://docs.yugabyte.com/latest/yugabyte-cloud/cloud-secure-clusters/add-connections/#manage-ip-allow-lists)